Giovannicina/selecting_OOD_detector/README.md

 This repository allows you to test and tailor OOD detection methods to custom dataset and select the best OOD detector for your application.

 ### Why is OOD detection important?
 Machine learning models have achieved great performance on variety of tasks.
-However, models assume that new samples are similar to data they have been trained on and their performance degrades rapidly when this assumption is violated.
+However, models assume that new samples are similar to data they have been trained on and their performance can degrade rapidly when this assumption is violated.

 ### Implemented OOD detection methods
-* Autoencoder (`AE`; Bishop 1999;) with reconstruction error metric
+* Autoencoder (`AE`) with reconstruction error metric
 * Variational Autoencoder (`VAE`; Kingma & Welling, 2014) with reconstruction error or log probability metric
 * Spectral Normalized Gaussian Process (Deterministic Uncertainty Estimator `DUE`; Amersfoort et al., 2021) with standard deviation metric
-* Masked Autoregressive Flow (`Flow`) with log probability metric
+* Masked Autoregressive Flow (`Flow`, Papamakarios et al., 2017) with log probability metric
 * Probabilistic PCA (`PPCA`; Bishop et al., 1999) with log probability metric
 * Local Outlier Factor (`LOF`; de Vries et al., 2010) with outlier score